How to Align Two Sets of Data in Excel (6 Examples)

 Results for Using Consolidate Feature

-If you want, then you can change the column header to a suitable one.
-For like, we have changed the column header to Sold Product, and Total Sales.
+You can change the column header to a suitable one.
+We have changed the column header to Sold Product, and Total Sales.

 Use of Consolidate Feature for Summing Up Values within Two Sets of Data in Excel